 Pandox’s main environmental impact comes from the properties – primarily from heating and electricity and the use of building materials.
 Therefore Pandox is focusing on various activities to reduce energy and water consumption and to increase resource efficiency in operation, production and distribution.

 Pandox’s ambition is for all of the hotels in Operator Activities to have Green Key certification – unless they already have another environmental certification – within three years of being acquired or operation being transferred.
-At the end of 2020, 100 (83) percent of the hotels were environmentally certified.
-Green Key certification is one of the leading standards inenvironmental responsibility and sustainable operations in the tourism industry, including hotels.
+At the end of 2021, 100 (100) percent of the hotels were environmentally certified.
+Green Key certification is one of the leading standards in environmental responsibility and sustainable operations in the tourism industry, including hotels.

-In Property Management, 80 (69) percent of the tenants’ hotels have some form of environmental certification.
-Examples of certifications used are Green Key, Nordic Swan, ISO 14001 and Green Tourism.
+In Property Management, 63 (80) percent of the tenants’ hotels have some form of environmental certification.
+Examples of certifications used are Green Key, Nordic Swan and ISO 14001.
 Pandox follows up annually on environmental certification and is in discussion with the tenants who do not yet have any certification in place.

 Green Key – an international environmental certification within the tourism industry